lblod/ember-rdfa-editor-scoped-bestuursorgaan-plugin/README.md

 ------------------------------------------------------------------------------
 Assumes user is logged in ACM/IDM with ember-acmidm-login service.

-For bestuursorgaan insert the instructive:
+For bestuursorgaan insert the instructive in editor-document:
 ```<span property="ext:scopedBestuursorgaanText">selecteer bestuursorgaan</span>```